4maan4hmed/OLED-Menu-Navigation/README.md

 1. Open [Wokwi Simulator](https://wokwi.com/projects/402098435518944257).
 2. Click on the "Start Simulation" button.
-3. Use the virtual buttons to navigate through the menu and adjust settings.
+3. Use the virtual buttons to navigate through the menu and adjust settings or you can use the arrow, Enter and Backspace keys for navigations as well.

 ### Real Hardware